astral-sh/uv/docs/getting-started/installation.md

 ```console
 $ uv self update
 ```

+!!! tip

+    Updating uv will re-run the installer and can modify your shell profiles.
+To disable this behavior, set `INSTALLER_NO_MODIFY_PATH=1`.

 When another installation method is used, self-updates are disabled.
 Use the package manager's upgrade method instead.
 For example, with `pip`: